Children’s Book Author and School Visits

 Newtown, CT

-Note: All fees are negotiable, depending on location and other circumstances.
-Please feel free to inquire.
+Note: Please feel free to inquire.
 We are happy to work within your budget.

 TO ARRANGE A SCHOOL VISIT, PLEASE CONTACT: